Why walking alone isn't enough to prevent heart disease and what you need to do instead

 Create a custom fitness program

 Making lifestyle changes can be overwhelming, and staying consistent with fitness is hard work.
 But you don't have to do this alone!
-People with accountability partners and coaches are 9X more successful in reaching their fitness goals.
+People with accountability partners and trainers are 9X more successful in reaching their fitness goals.
 That’s why we love the work we do at CoPilot.

 Learn more about the article experts: